Wrasse

-The wrasses are a family, Labridae, of marine fish, many of which are brightly colored.
-The family is large and diverse, with over 600 species in 81 genera, which are divided into 9 subgroups or tribes.
+The wrasses are a family, Labridae, of marine ray-finned fish, many of which are brightly colored.
+The family is large and diverse, with over 600 species in 81 genera, which are divided into eight subfamilies.

 They are typically small, most of them less than 20 cm long, although the largest, the humphead wrasse, can measure up to 2.5 m.
 They are efficient carnivores, feeding on a wide range of small invertebrates.
 Many smaller wrasses follow the feeding trails of larger fish, picking up invertebrates disturbed by their passing.
-Juveniles of some representatives of the genera Bodianus, Epibulus, Cirrhilabrus, Oxycheilinus, and Paracheilinus hide among the tentacles of the free-living mushroom corals & Heliofungia actiniformis.
+Juveniles of some representatives of the genera Bodianus, Epibulus, Cirrhilabrus, Oxycheilinus, and Paracheilinus hide among the tentacles of the free-living mushroom corals and Heliofungia actiniformis.